auxolotl/labs/foundation/README.md

 This stage is responsible for starting with a single binary seed and producing the tools necessary to compile (simple) C code.
 This stage will then compile the original tools it used from C sources.

+#### Stage 1

+This stage is responsible for building up to a recent version of `gcc`.
+Along with the compiler, this stage provides things like `coreutils`, `binutils`, `gnumake`, and several other important tools.